-■ Line 10.
-Addition for Credits Computed - Enter the total amount of credits from the list provided that you computed on your 2011 return.
-In the case of a combined group, enter the total amount of these credits computed by all combined group members on the 2011 combined return.
-If you have a credit that is not on the list provided for line 10, do not include that credit in the amount on line 10.
+- Line 10.
+Addition for Credits Computed Enter the total amount of credits from the list provided that you computed on your 2012 return.
+In the case of a combined group, enter the total amount of these credits computed by all combined group members on the 2012 combined return.
+If you have a credit that is not on the list provided for line 10, do not include that credit in the amount on line 10. - Beginning farmer and farm asset owner credit (Sch.
+FL, Part I, line 2 or Part II, lines 6 or 6b) - Biodiesel fuel production credit (Sch.
+BC, line 6 or 6b) - Community development finance credit (Sch.
+CR, line 44)

-- Beginning farmer and farm asset owner credit (Sch.
-FL, line 2 or 6 or 6b) - Community development finance credit (Sch.
-CR, line 41) - Community rehabilitation program credit (Sch.
+- Community rehabilitation program credit (Sch.
 CM, line 5 or 5b) - Dairy and livestock farm investment credit (Sch.
 DI, line 7 or 7b) - Dairy manufacturing facility investment credit (Sch.
-DM, line 11) - Development zones credits (Sch.
-DC, lines 5, 13, and 21, or 5b, 13b, and 21b) - Economic development credit (Sch.
-ED, line 3 or 3b) - Enterprise zone jobs credit (Sch.
+DM, lines 13, 13b, 14, or 14b) - Development zones credits (Sch.
+DC, lines 5, 13, and 21, or 5b, 13b, and 21b) - Early stage seed investment credit (Sch.
+VC, line 10 or 10b) - Economic development credit (Sch.
+ED, line 3 or 3b) - Electronic medical records credit (Sch.
+EM, line 3 or 3b) - Enterprise zone jobs credit (Sch.
 EC, line 3 or 3b) - Ethanol and biodiesel fuel pump credit (Sch.
 EB, line 5 or 5b) - Farmland preservation credit (from prior Sch.
 FC, line 18 or Sch.
 FC-A, line 13) - Film production credits (Sch.
-FP, lines 3, 6, or 3b, 6b) - Health insurance risk-sharing plan assessments credit (Sch.
-HI, line 4) - Internet equipment credit (Sch.
-IE, line 3 or 3b) - Manufacturing investment credit (Sch.
+FP, lines 3, 6, or 3b, 6b) - Food processing plant and food warehouse investment credit (Sch.
+FW, line 7 or 7b) - Health insurance risk-sharing plan assessments credit (Sch.
+HI, line 4) - Internet equipment credit carryforward (from Sch.
+CR or Form 4M) - Jobs tax credit (Sch.
+JT, line 5 or 5b) - Manufacturing investment credit (Sch.
 MI, line 4 or 4b) - Meat processing facility investment credit (Sch.
-MP, line 7 or 7b) - Research credits (Sch.
-R, line 15 or 28, line 32, and line 42) - Additional research credits (Sch.
-R-1 and R-2, line 14 or 27 and line 31)
+MP, line 7 or 7b) - Postsecondary education credit (Sch.
+PE, line 5 or 5b)

-- Technology zone credit (Sch.
-TC, line 6 or 6b) - Food processing plant and food warehouse investment credit (Sch.
-FW, line 7 or 7b) - Jobs tax credit (Sch.
-JT, line 5 or 5b) - Postsecondary education credit (Sch.
-PE, line 5 or 5b) - Woody biomass harvesting and processing credit (Sch.
-WB, line 5 or 5b) - Water consumption credit (Sch.
-WC, line 8 or 8b) - Line 11.
+- Research credits (Sch.
+R, line 15 or 28, line 32, and line 42) - Research credits -additional (Sch.
+R-1 and R-2, line 14 or 27 and line 31) - Supplement to federal historic rehabilitation credit (Sch.
+HR, line 5 or 5b) - Technology zone credit (Sch.
+TC, line 6 or 6b) - Veteran employment credit (Sch.
+VE, line 8 or 8b) - Water consumption credit (Sch.
+WC, line 8 or 8b) - Woody biomass harvesting and processing credit (Sch.
+WB, line 5 or 5b) - Line 11.
 Special Additions for Insurance Companies If the corporation is an insurance company, or in the case of a combined group, if any member of the combined group is an insurance company, you must complete Schedule 4I to account for addition modifications that are unique to insurance companies.
 Enter the total from Schedule 4I, line 4 on Schedule V, line 11. - Line 12.
 Other Additions Enter any other additions to federal income.
 These could include: - Federal capital loss carryovers (if previously deducted for Wisconsin). - Adjustments required as a result of changes made to the Internal Revenue Code which don't apply for Wisconsin. - Adjustments required as a result of making different elections for Wisconsin and federal purposes. - Separately stated items of income and adjustments for differences between the federal and Wisconsin treatment of any items of an S corporation that opts out of Wisconsin tax-option status.